“Will Never Be Played Again”

 To create a relationship-building encounter, your customer must feel that the interaction he shares with you is fresh, unscripted, one-of-a-kind.
 He has the sense that this moment has never happened before, and will never happen again.

 This is difficult for many people.
-Our works forces us to retell the same stories and deliver the same information time and again, and we often slip into recitation mode, sounding like the 2nd grader dutifully delivering her lines at the Thanksgiving assembly.
+Our work forces us to retell the same stories and deliver the same information time and again, and we often slip into recitation mode, sounding like the 2nd grader dutifully delivering her lines at the Thanksgiving assembly.

 I downloaded The Great Gatsby to my Kindle yesterday, just because I was in the mood for the music of F. Scott Fitzgerald’s sentences; those in this book are poetic, symphonic and beautiful.
 Narrator Nick Carraway describes the “low thrilling voice” of his cousin Daisy Buchanan in this way: